01-edu/public/subjects/system-monitor/README.md

 - **Retained mode**: the client calls do not directly cause actual rendering, but instead updates an abstract internal model, which is maintained within the library's data space.
 You can see more about this mode [here](https://en.wikipedia.org/wiki/Retained_mode).

-For this API there is no need for specifics builds, you can add the files to your existing project.
+For this API there is no need for specific builds, you can add the files to your existing project.
-To integrate Dear ImGui you must use a backend, this backend passes mouse/keyboard/gamepad inputs and variety of settings and it is in charge of rendering the resulting vertices.
+To integrate Dear ImGui you must use a backend, this backend passes mouse/keyboard/gamepad inputs and a variety of settings.
+It is in charge of rendering the resulting vertices.

 The backend will be provided by us, in a file system described in the next topic.